Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 * **End Time (HH:MM) (24 hour time)**: The upper end of the time window you wish to analyze.
 Must be in HH:MM format (24-hour time).
 The End Time is inclusive, meaning that a network analysis result will be included for the time of day you enter here.
 * **Time Increment (minutes)**: Increment the network analysis layer's time of day by this amount between solves.
 For example, for a Time Increment of 1 minute, the output would include results for 10:00, 10:01, 10:02, etc.  A Time Increment of 2 minutes would generate results for 10:00, 10:02, 10:04, etc.
 * **Save combined network analysis results**: You can choose whether to save the network analysis layer's output sublayer (Lines for OD Cost Matrix, Routes for Route) for each time slice into a single combined feature class.
 Using this option slows the tool's performance.
 * **Output combined network analysis results**: If you have chosen to save the combined network analysis results, specify the path to an output feature class to store the results.
-A file geodatabase feature class is highly recommended, since the output may contain a large number of rows.
+The output must be a feature class in a geodatabase, not a shapefile.

 #### Outputs
 The resulting geodatabase table will contain one row per origin-destination pair (for an OD Cost Matrix layer) or route name (for a Route layer) in the solved network analysis layer.
 The OriginID and DestinationID or the route Name fields are included for reference.
 The following summary statistics fields are included: